 If you have completed equivalent training at another institution, we may waive significant portions of the required Canvas training.

-Many of the community and technical colleges in the state add the names of instructors who have completed their certification training to this statewide list.
+Most of Washington state's community and technical colleges add the names of instructors who have completed their Canvas training to a live statewide shared spreadsheet.
 You can check this list for your name, but even if your name isn’t on it, your training may still exempt you from part of the required training.

 We frequently accept training completed at the following institutions: